 Market and Model

-Prices now start at around £30,000 in the all-Hybrid range and run to around £37,000.
+Prices now start at around £30,500 in the all-Hybrid range and run to around £37,000 - though you’ll pay significantly more for top versions of the Plug-in variant.
 There’s a choice of four trim levels - ‘Icon’, ‘Design’, ‘Excel’ and ‘Dynamic’.
 With each of these options, there’s a £1,555 premium to go from a front wheel drive to an AWD version.
 Even the base ‘Icon’ models get 17-inch alloy wheels, front fog lights, rear parking sensors, auto headlamps and wipers, roof rails, LED headlights, rear privacy glass and power-folding mirrors.
 Inside, there’s the ‘Toyota Touch 2’ infotainment screen with a DAB tuner and a rear view camera built in.

 And all RAV4 models are equipped with the second generation of Toyota Safety Sense.
 Significant upgrades have been made to some of the systems in the package, notably with the Pre-Collision System now able to detect pedestrians in the vehicle’s path during both day and night-time driving, and cyclists during daylight hours.
 The Adaptive Cruise Control has improved deceleration and acceleration control, keeping the RAV4 a safe distance from the vehicle ahead.
 Other systems include Lane Departure Alert and Lane Trace Assist, to help keep the vehicle positioned within its traffic lane, Road Sign Assist and Automatic High Beam.
 Other advanced safety features include a Blind Spot Monitor and Rear Cross Traffic Alert (on ‘Excel’ and ‘Design’ grades) for safe manoeuvring.
 Plus an E-Call service on all models that can automatically alert the emergency services to the vehicle’s location in the event of an accident - triggered when the airbags are deployed.